mquinson/po4a-website/README.md

 target the production environment, set the environment variable `SITE_ENV` to `production`.

+When working with GNU Guix, you can start a development shell with `guix shell`.
+Moreover if Direnv is used, it can be also be enabled automatically by allowing it to run.

 ### TODO

 The website uses php to allow switching to other languages, and to